camoy/scv-cr/README.md

 # SCV *GT*

-Do the following to install.
+Do the following to install:

 1. Build and install [Racket](https://github.com/racket/racket) from
    source.